Treadmill Oscillation Walking for Stroke Recovery

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Treadmill Oscillation Walking for stroke recovery?
+What evidence suggests that Treadmill Oscillation Walking is effective for stroke recovery?

 Are You a Good Fit for This Trial?